Math Software Online: MathScore.com

 Answer the following questions involving commission.

-1. Mike makes money by commission rates.
-He gets 10% of everything he sells.
-If Mike sold $20000 worth of items this month, what is his salary for the month?
+Maria makes money by commission rates.
+She gets 15% of everything she sells.
+If Maria sold $23000 worth of items this month, what is her salary for the month?

-2. Paul makes money by commission rates.
-He gets 30% of everything he sells.
-If Paul sold $25000 worth of items this month, what is his salary for the month?
+Tiffany makes money by commission rates.
+She gets 21% of everything she sells.
+If Tiffany sold $27000 worth of items this month, what is her salary for the month?

 Complexity=1, Mode=withBase